-Just as each brick of the house affects its structural strength, every little act that we do builds our life.
+Just as each brick of the house affects its structural strength, every little act builds our lives.

 We look at each situation as a test.

-We want to prove ourselves to the world and wish that everyone would acknowledge us.
+We want to prove ourselves to the world and wish everyone would acknowledge us.

 For example, our goal is to score the maximum marks possible whenever we give a school test.

-And unconsciously, we apply the same strategy to every situation of our life: get the best outcome possible.
+And unconsciously, we apply the same strategy to every situation in our life: to get the best outcome possible.